Roots and Radishes

 Instructions

 2. Flavor the salmon.
-Rub olive oil all over the salmon and lightly squeeze half of the fresh lemon onto the salmon.
-Sprinkle even with salt, pepper, and fresh dill.
-Slice both lemon halves and layer on top of the salmon.
+Drizzle olive oil all over the salmon and lightly squeeze half of the fresh lemon onto the salmon.
+Sprinkle evenly with salt, pepper and fresh dill.
+Thinly slice lemon halves and layer on top of the salmon.
 Place the salmon onto the prepared baking sheet.

-3. Roast.
-Roast the salmon at 425 degrees for about 16 minutes, then broil for another 1-2 minutes for extra crispy edges.
+3. Bake.
+Bake the salmon at 375 degrees for about 16-18 minutes.
 When done, the fish should flake easily with a fork and should feel a bit bouncy (instead of squishy) when you poke the top with your finger.
 See note below on thickness of salmon and cook time!
 Roughly cut the salmon into pieces and serve with your favorite side dishes or salad.

 Notes

 1. Salmon thickness.
 The thickness of your salmon matters for cooking time!
-For thin pieces of salmon, you'll want to cook it for less time -- maybe 12-14 minutes, watching closely to not overdo it.
+For thin pieces of salmon, you'll want to cook it for less time, maybe 12-14 minutes, watching closely to not overdo it.
+Remember that salmon continues to cook for another couple minutes once it's out of the oven.

 • Category: Dinner